 4. The movies are not authorized on the iTunes or you didn't sign in iTunes with your right Apple ID and password.

-Corresponding to the main reasons mentioned above, we'd better make sure to have good internet connection, HDCP compatible displays, authorize the iTunes rentals and watch them before they are expired.
+In Part 1 we had learned top 4 reasons that caused movies on iTunes not playing, thus, we'd better make sure to have good internet connection, HDCP compatible displays, authorize the iTunes rentals and watch them before they are expired.
+Let's check the error in details below:

 Step 1: Reinstall the latest version iTunes